Júlio Sarmento da Costa: Political career

+2007–2018: Candidate, Secretary of State and parliamentarian

 In the 2007 East Timorese parliamentary election, Costa was nominated in the unwinnable 22nd place on the PD list, and was not elected.

 In the 2012 parliamentary election, Costa was in 13th place on the list and narrowly missed out on a Parliamentary seat, despite the waivers of some of those who had been higher in the list.
 In any case, he would have had to forego any such seat, as on 8 August 2012 he was sworn in as Secretary of State for the Combatants for National Liberation Affairs in the V Constitutional Government, headed by Xanana Gusmão.
 On 16 February 2015, his tenure in that position came to an end due to a government reshuffle.

 In the 2017 parliamentary election, Costa was placed in 8th position on the PD list.
 Although the PD won only seven seats, one of its candidates, António da Conceição renounced his seat, and Costa succeeded him.
 On 6 September 2017, the second day of the ensuing Parliamentary session, Costa was elected a First Deputy Speaker of the Parliament.
 During that session, he was also a member of the Committee for Foreign Affairs, Defence and National Security (Committee B).
 In the 2018 parliamentary election, Costa was in list position 7, and again missed direct entry into Parliament, as the PD won only 5 seats.